-I learned a lot when I lost my dad in 2010, thanks to the hospice nurses in Colorado and the grief counselor I met with weekly near me at Hospice of the Chesapeake.
+I learned a lot when my dad died in 2010, thanks to the hospice nurses in Colorado and the grief counselor I met with weekly near me at home.
 I understood on an intellectual level what I was seeing, knew the signs to watch for, and knew in my heart when my dad was truly gone for good.

 I knew from the descriptions I heard that my mother in law was dying, that same year, because I had already experienced the steps with my dad.
 And I knew when I was going to lose two more friends in October and November of 2010.

 I learned more when my friend Richard died at the end of that horrible year and took away Christmas for me.
 My greatest gift was the ability to talk with him before he died, and to be there with him and with friends the night before.

 I will learn again as I watch one of my earliest friends in this area die from cancer over the next several months.

 There are no words that provide as much comfort as a hug and a sharing of sorrow that comes from grief.

 None of these deaths were brought about by someone else.
 None of them was the result of random violence, accidental association, or any other logical reason.